Rabee397/alx-low_level_programming/README.md

-This is a tasks and projects that i have done on my journey with alx training program
+This are a tasks and projects that i have done on my journey with alx training program